Who is Eligible to Join?

 Any actively licensed dentist practicing in the state of Rhode Island is eligible to join our network.

 For out-of-state dentists, please click here to contact your local Delta Dental plan.

 To join, simply complete our credentialing application packet, which includes the following documents and forms:

-Please click here to download the required application packet.
-After completing and signing the forms, please fax, email or mail your completed application packet to:
+Please complete and sign the forms and fax, email or mail your completed application packet to:

 MAIL TO: Delta Dental of Rhode Island